-2: The OCFA pin controls the OC1-OC4 channels; OCFB pin controls the OC5 channel.
+2: OCFA pin controls OC1-OC4 channels.
+OCFB pin controls the OC5 channel.

-15.0 SERIAL PERIPHERAL INTERFACE (SPI)
+14.0 SERIAL PERIPHERAL INTERFACE (SPI)

 This data sheet summarizes the features of this group of PIC24F devices.
 It is not intended to be a comprehensive reference source.
-Refer to Section 23.
-"Serial Peripheral Interface (SPI)" (DS39699) in the "PIC24F Family Reference Manual" for more information.
+For more information, refer to the "PIC24F Family Reference Manual", "Section 23.
+Serial Peripheral Interface (SPI)" (DS39699)

 The Serial Peripheral Interface (SPI) module is a synchronous serial interface useful for communicating with other peripheral or microcontroller devices.
-These peripheral devices may be serial EEPROMs, shift registers, display drivers, A/D Converters, etc. The SPI module is compatible with SPI and SIOP interfaces from Motorola[®].
+These peripheral devices may be serial EEPROMs, shift registers, display drivers, A/D Converters, etc. The SPI module is compatible with Motorola's SPI and SIOP interfaces.